chaos-polymtl/lethe/doc/source/parameters/cfd/boundary_conditions_cfd.rst

     Likewise, if ``number = 2`` and there is no ``subsection bc 0`` explicitly stated, the boundary is still created, with ``none`` by default.

 * ``time dependent`` specifies if a boundary condition is time-dependent (``true``) or steady (``false``).
 By default, this parameter is set to ``false``.
 This is here to improve the computational efficiency for transient cases in which the boundary conditions do not change.

+* ``fix pressure constant`` specifies if a zero pressure constraint should be applied on a single node of the coarse grid solver when using geometric multigrid preconditioning combined with the **lethe-fluid-matrix-free** solver.
+Essentially, this condition should be set to true whenever a user is using the **lethe-fluid-matrix-free** solver and simulating the flow within a closed domain (that is a domain on which all boundaries are either periodic or Dirichlet boundary conditions).

 * Each fluid dynamics boundary condition is stored in a ``bc #`` subsection :
     * ``id``  is the number associated with the boundary condition.
 By default, Lethe assumes that the id is equivalent to the number ``#`` of the bc.